openstack-archive/dragonflow/doc/source/specs/selective_topo_dist.rst

 modifying router, network and port are same as the above example.

 Southbound Topology Change
-""""""""""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-When nova startup a VM on a host, it will insert a port on the corresponding OVS bridge.
-On knowing a new OVS port online, Dragonflow local controller queries port's topology from database and knows which tenant the port belongs to.
-After that, local controller will subscribe the tenant's topic.
+When nova starts a VM on a compute node, it will insert a port on the corresponding OVS bridge.
+On knowing a new OVS port online, Dragonflow local controller queries port's topology from Dragonflow database and knows which tenant the port belongs to.
+After that, it query local cache to find out are there any other local ports belong to the same tenant.
+If there already are local ports of the same tenant, local controller should have subscribed the tenant's topic, it will not subscribe the topic again.
+If the new port is the only local port in the compute node belongs to the tenant, local controller will subscribe the tenant's topic.

 +----------------+ +------------------+
 | sub/pub server | | Dragonflow local |